hawley-jeffrey-bah/payment-accuracy/website/pages/programs/va-medical-care-contracts-and-agreements.md

       Change process was the best mitigation strategy in order to develop stronger internal controls and mitigate risks within existing payment processes.
     Mitigation_Strategy: app4_1
+  - Action_Taken: Completed
+    Completion_Date: FY2024 Q4
+    Description_Action_Taken: Actions taken included restructuring existing local and national contracts and rejecting invoices that do not comply with contract requirements.
+Additionally, VA ensured ordering processes were compliant with statute and regulation.
+VA also continued conducting an annual concurrence process to meet with field offices, which ensures accuracy of testing results and improves understanding of requirements for future purchases, as well as obtaining additional documentation required to determine payment accuracy.
+These actions were taken to address overpayments attributed to failure to access data/information, technically improper payments attributed to statutory requirements of program not met, and unknown payments attributed to being unable to determine whether proper or improper.
+      Change process was the best mitigation strategy in order to develop stronger internal controls and mitigate risks within existing payment processes.
+    Mitigation_Strategy: atp4_1
   Confidence_Level: 95% to <100%
   End_Date: 09/2023
   Hide_Improper_Payment_Estimates_Doughnut_Chart: false